 “Stay here and I’ll be right back.”
 I take off before they answer and move in the complete opposite direction of the Nest towards the outhouse and loop back around the very edge of the woods towards home.
-My heart aches for this little family but I am not sure I want us to join forces.
+My heart aches for this little family, but I am not sure I want us to join forces.
 I really just want to give them some supplies and send them on their way.
-I grab a jumbo box of beef jerky, a large bag of trail mix, and bottled water and loop the way back around.
+I grab a jumbo box of beef jerky, a large bag of trail mix, some bottled water and loop the way back around.
 The entire group’s mood instantly lifts as I enter the clearing and I feel better knowing I can help them in some way.

 We sit around the campfire in silence as they stuff themselves; Michael asks questions about my life before this.
-I give him a basic story, nothing really before the age of eighteen and how I joined the Air Force, had kids, got married and was still trying to find my place in the world.
+I give him a basic story, nothing really before the age of eighteen, and how I joined the Air Force, had kids, got married, and was still trying to find my place in the world.
 At twenty-five years old I still feel like a child myself trying to navigate this crazy world.
 They both nod their heads and it feels good to speak to another human being.

 Rowan tells his own story and it’s shorter than mine.
 He is thirty-one, no kids, no wife, and just lost a girlfriend who was a nurse: one of the first to be struck down on the front lines against the virus.
 His relationship with his parents long ago lost to some childhood feud.
 Then, his sister went to the hospital and survival has consumed his life since.